 High quality healthcare, right here in the High Country.

 In the decades following this humble beginning, Kremmling Memorial Hospital continued to expand to better serve the surrounding communities.
-Today, Kremmling Memorial Hospital District operates under the name Middle Park Health and formally Middle Park Medical Center.
+Today, Kremmling Memorial Hospital District operates under the name Middle Park Health and formally Middle Park Health.
 MPH- Kremmling is designated a Critical Access Hospital, and boasts the first Level IV trauma center in the state.
-To further address continuing population growth, the medical center’s publicly-elected board of trustees finalized construction of a second facility, Middle Park Medical Center, in Granby in 2013.
+To further address continuing population growth, the medical center’s publicly-elected board of trustees finalized construction of a second facility, Middle Park Health, in Granby in 2013.
 That same year MPH contracted with the North Park Medical Center in Walden to offer services to this region.
 Middle Park Health is proud to reflect a growing array of services for our multi-county communities.